Housing Association Board Questions 2026 – Two Years On

 Two years ago, the Regulator of Social Housing raised the bar for what it expects from housing association boards.
 At the time, most of the sector’s attention was on the practical implications: what did the new consumer standards actually require, and how quickly did organisations need to respond?

-Recent RSH judgements are a useful reminder of what’s at stake when we need to reflect on Housing Association Board Questions 2026 and what needs priority and focus.
-In January 2026 for example, the regulator moved to strike Pivotal Housing Association – a relatively small provider with fewer than 200 social homes – from the register, citing a failure to demonstrate effective governance and a robust risk and control framework.
-It’s a relatively rare outcome, but it makes a straightforward point: smaller size isn’t a buffer against regulatory expectations.
+Recent RSH judgements are a useful reminder of what is at stake when we reflect on Housing Association Board Questions 2026 and what needs priority and focus.
+In January 2026 for example, the regulator issued a notice that it is considering compulsory de-registration for Pivotal Housing Association – a relatively small provider with fewer than 200 social homes – from the register, citing a failure to demonstrate effective governance and a robust risk and control framework.
+Whilst a relatively rare outcome it illustrates a clear point – smaller size is not a buffer against the expectations (and powers) of the regulator.

 More broadly, RSH’s first annual casework review, published in September 2025, flagged the same recurring issues across landlords of all sizes: gaps in data quality, insufficient board oversight of risk, and tenant voice that isn’t genuinely embedded in decision-making.

 When we talk to CEOs of smaller housing associations, we hear a consistent theme: the list of things the board needs to understand, monitor, and challenge keeps getting longer — but the time available to do it doesn’t.
-Boards still meet six to eight times a year.
+Boards still meet we think typically six to eight times a year, sub committees often less often.
 Board members are still largely volunteers.
 The resource available to prepare, present, and follow up on governance is still limited.

-Governance360 doesn’t solve all of that.
-But a number of the CEOs we work with tell us it does help — by reducing the time spent on administration, making information easier to access between meetings, and giving boards a clearer view of risk without requiring anyone to dig through email chains or shared drives.
+(Governance360 doesn’t solve all of that in one go.
+But a number of the CEOs we work with tell us it does help – by reducing the time spent on administration, making information easier to access between meetings, and giving boards a clearer view of risk without requiring anyone to dig through email chains or shared drives)

 With that in mind, here are five questions worth raising at your next board meeting.